 - Students may be eligible for refunds upon filing a "Change of Schedule" form in the Registrar's Office within the refund periods outlined below. - Students who enroll during the early enrollment period and fail to make the required (fee) payment by the publicized date will be dropped from their class(es). - Refunds are calculated based on the day the official withdrawal is filed in the Registrar's Office (in person, by fax or by postmark date), not when the student stopped attending class.
 Failure to attend or ceasing to attend a class does not constitute an official withdrawal. - If the college cancels a class, enrolled students will receive a full refund of tuition and fees for that class regardless of date. - If a student withdraws from a class after the refund period and simultaneously adds a course, no refund will be given for the withdrawn (dropped) class.
 Full tuition and fees will be charged for the added course. - If an enrolled student is called to active military duty, full tuition will be refunded.
-Fees are not refundable if the activated date is beyond the published refund date. - Students receiving Federal Financial Aid who completely withdraw from Garden City Community College classes are also subject to a Pro-rata or Federal refund calculation as applicable.
-All applicable refund/repayment calculations will be figured and students will receive the largest refund possible.
-Examples of each refund are available upon request from the Financial Aid Office.
+Fees are not refundable if the activated date is beyond the published refund date - In addition to GCCC's refund policy, all students receiving Federal (Title IV) Financial Aid are subject to a "Return of Title IV Funds" calculation.
+This calculation is required for students who completely withdraw on or before the 60% point of the semester.
+The "Return of Title IV Funds" calculation involves only the Federal Financial Aid portion of funds received by the student.
+It determines the amount of federal funds the student and GCCC are entitled to keep based on how long the student was enrolled during the semester.
+It is possible that GCCC and/or the student will owe federal funds back to the Department of Education regardless of the outcome of the GCCC institutional refund policy.